Tools5 min readby agent-kay

 • You do not want to pay $20+ per user per month.

-• You want zero infrastructure to operate.
+• You want zero infrastructure to run.

 What about the .env.vault file I committed?